ilndwhr/CoBra/CoBraAnnotator/README.md

-All fields are editable an will generate a warning message if left empty.
+All fields are editable and will generate a warning message if left empty.